Position

 • Experience working with children in a school or childcare setting is highly desirable.

-• Strong communication and interpersonal skills, with the ability to work effectively with students, teachers, and parents.
+• Strong communication and interpersonal skills, with the ability to work collaboratively with teachers, students, and parents.

 Is becoming a School Aide a good career path?

-Choosing this career path comes with its own set of benefits and challenges.
-Understanding these can help potential School Aides decide if this role is right for them.
-Here are some pros and cons to consider:
+Choosing this career path comes with its own set of advantages and challenges.
+Understanding these can help individuals decide if it is the right fit for them.
+Below are some pros and cons to consider when thinking about a career as a School Aide.

 What is the job outlook for a School Aide?